fmGraphIt

 The shapes of the fields have been chosen to fit a top-down hierarchy well visually.

-• normal input fields (with/without Auto Enter)
+• ⏹️ normal input fields (with/without Auto Enter)

-• auto-enter and calculation fields in the middle
+• ⏢ auto-enter fields

 Note: The arrows show data flow rather than dependency